CapHastings/AMLSassignment19_20/README.md

 ## Required Packages

-The project requires following packages and their dependencies, do check before a run.
+The project requires following packages and their dependencies, do check before running.

 - Numpy 1.16.2
 - Pandas 0.23.4